AvianLearning/eyeTUNES_music_visualizer/README.md

 - Save, delete and view a collection of songs

-## Example Extensions
+## Example extensions

 - Song tempo slider
-- Enable user to customise colors and keyboard
+- Enable user to customise colours and keyboard
-- Be able to use the keyboard on screen
 - Select different animations and instruments to play